Studio Museum in Harlem -- Education Intern

 Please see instructions on how to apply at the bottom of this page.

 Ongoing projects include assisting teaching artists with workshops; spearheading outreach strategies; and performing day-to-day tasks and administrative support.
 Some evening and weekend hours are required of the position.
-This internship is an opportunity for Interns to develop a complete understanding of institutional programming.
-They will learn all of the steps necessary to create programs from beginning to end, while learning how an arts institution serves diverse audiences.
+This internship is an opportunity for students to develop a complete understanding of institutional programming.
+They will learn all of the steps necessary to create a program from beginning to end, while learning how an arts institution serves diverse audiences.

 - Assisting with the inHarlem initiative

 - Develop lesson plans based on the permanent collection of the Studio Museum